jfreeze/horizon/README.md

  C --> D[DEPLOY]
 ```

-In addition to easy host management and rapid deployments, Horizon.Ops was motivated to help facilitate Phoenix deployments for platforms other than your development platform, e.g., MacOS -> FreeBSD or MacOS -> Linux.
+In addition to easy host management and rapid deployments, Horizon.Ops was motivated to help facilitate Phoenix deployments for platforms other than your development platform, e.g., MacOS -> FreeBSD.

 ## Installation